-Catherine du Toit, Founding Director 51 architecture; President of the Architectural Association
+Catherine du Toit, Founding Director of 51 architecture and President of the Architectural Association

 'A wonderful book that approaches Blake’s Illustrations of the Book of Job with fresh imagination.
 Blake’s masterpiece is presented as a transition from a paradigm of false vision and exploitation to that of participation, resonance and spiritual growth.
 Wright’s exploration includes not only the philosophical, spiritual and artistic currents of Blake’s day but philosophers of the 20th and 21st centuries such as David Bohm, Alfred Whitehead, and Iain McGilchrist – to mention only the most prominent.
 Blake’s Illustrations are not only a story of individual transformation but also, as presented by Wright, a collective one with great relevance to the contemporary world.
 Since the rational intellect has grown even greater in its power, global extension and destructiveness Blake’s prophesies and visions are more important than ever.